 - ACTION SCENE AND REACTION SCENE

-Whether you’re a pantser or a plotter, you need to carry your reader through your story with a purposeful progression of logically connected events leading to the resolution of a climax.
-How can you advance through your scenes in a way that creates a somewhat steady and consistent reading speed, or pacing, while also accounting for important factors such as building tension, developing characters, and describing setting?
+Whether you’re a pantser or a plotter, you need to carry the reader through your story with a purposeful progression of logically connected events that ultimately lead to the resolution of a climax.
+How can you advance through your scenes in a way that creates a steady and consistent reading speed, or pacing, while also accounting for important factors such as building tension, developing characters, and describing setting?
 The Scene and Sequel technique developed by Dwight Swain in his book, Techniques of the Selling Writer, is one that can help you create a solid pacing with the powerful and emotional experience that readers crave.

 Portions of your novel may have the tendency to lag or drag and fail to create a deep emotional connection with the characters of your story.